ocapn/ocapn/draft-specifications/CapTP Specification.md

 not in use, it is a valid answer position.

 This answer position is then referenced with a [`desc:answer`](#desc-answer) descriptor.
-Note that when the answer position is longer needed, it's important to notify the other side with a [`op:gc-answer`](#op-gc-answer) message (see section for details).
+Note that when the answer position is no longer needed, it's important to notify the other side with a [`op:gc-answer`](#op-gc-answer) message (see section for details).

 If no promise pipelining is needed, this value should be false.